cmbarton/grass-mac/_posts/2023-12-08-new_GRASS84dev.md

   gtag('config', 'G-9NBX5KDKM0');
 </script>

 I just posted new GRASS 8.4 preview builds.
-There are a number of bug fixes.
+There are a number of bug fixes and enhancements.

 One nice enhancement is that you can now set the font for the manual pages.
 No more tiny print (miniscule on notebooks)--unless you like it tiny of course.